little-tonii/gin-starter/README.md

 ### 2. Create `.env` file

-Create a `.env` file in the root directory with content like:
+Create a `.env` file in the root directory with the following content (adjust values as needed):

 ```env
 POSTGRES_HOST=localhost